 Header image: Claire Bonnor

-Our 2022 catalogue includes details of all books published since 2012, including Take Note: Interviews with Australian Composers (2021), edited by Madeline Roycroft.
-Click here for a high-resolution pdf (8MB) and here for a low-resolution pdf (700K).
+Our 2022 Lyrebird catalogue includes details of all books published since 2012, including Take Note: Interviews with Australian Composers (2021), edited by Madeline Roycroft.
+The next catalogue, with details of the latest books, will be out soon.

 Take Note: Interviews with Australian Composers